-Among the array of PIML methodologies, Physics-Informed Neural Network (PINN), introduced by Raissi et al. in 2019, stands out for the most explicit integration of physics, thereby gaining widespread adoption.
-This method preserves the physical integrity by incorporating governing equations into the neural network's training loss function.
-These equations act as informative priors, steering the model towards physically plausible solutions.
+Among PIML methodologies, Physics-Informed Neural Networks (PINNs) \citep{raissi2019physics} stand out for their explicit integration of physics equations into the loss function of the neural network, steering the model toward physically plausible solutions.
 PINNs excel in both data-independent solving and data-driven discovery of governing equations.
-In forward or inference problems, neural networks solve the governing equations by minimizing the loss on governing PDE residues, as well as losses on initial and boundary conditions.
-In inverse or identification problems, PINNs employ observed data to unearth unknown parameters within the governing equations, all while adhering to the constraints imposed by PDE residues\citep{raissi2019physics,fraces2020physics}.
+In forward problems, neural networks learn the solution by minimizing the losses on governing PDE residues, initial conditions, and boundary conditions.
+In inverse problems, PINNs use observed data to identify unknown parameters within the governing equations while adhering to the constraints imposed by PDE residues \citep{fraces2020physics}.